LinkWellNodes/Documentation/blog/Custom-Chainlink-Price-Feed-Solution/index.md

 > _In need of a trust-minimized solution?
 We provide a custom price feed capability that can support a DON architecture using multiple independent Chainlink oracles.
 If you'd like to speak directly with Chainlink Labs regarding your data feed requirements, feel free to contact them [here](https://chain.link/contact?ref_id=datafeeds) for further assistance._

-## Benefits of Our Custom Chainlink Price Feed Solution
+## Benefits of our custom Chainlink price feeds

 Our custom price feed solution offers a number of benefits to include: